CAG finds fault with process linked to Shivaji statue: Chavan

 He said the CAG has also noted that tenders conditions were changed after the tenders were opened.
 The CAG has objected to it.
 Detailed information of the matter will be taken.
 The matter will be probed keeping in mind CAGs objections, he said.

-Prime Minister Narendra Modi had laid the foundation for the grand project in December 2016 when the BJP was in power in the state..
+Prime Minister Narendra Modi had laid the foundation for the grand project in December 2016 when the BJP was in power in the state.
+Asked about the BJP-ruled Gujarat attracting more foreign investment, while other states getting poor response, Chavan said there was no objection to Gujarat moving ahead.

+"But we would have felt satisfied had Maharashtra stayed on par with Gujarat in the last five years.
+"Unfortunately, Maharashtra's leadership was with the BJP...
+Maharashtra was given step motherly treatment during this period," Chavan alleged..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)